Master of Science (M.Sc.)

 Application and Admission

-Minimum requirements to apply for a Master's program at TUM are a recognized undergraduate degree (e.g. a bachelor’s) and the successful completion of the aptitude assessment procedure.
-Aptitude assessment allows the TUM school or department to which you are applying the opportunity to evaluate your individual talents and motivation for study.
+Minimum requirements to apply for a Master’s program at TUM are a recognized undergraduate degree (e.g. a Bachelor’s) and the successful completion of the aptitude assessment procedure.
+The aptitude assessment allows the TUM school to which you are applying to evaluate your individual talents and motivation for study.

 During the application period, you must apply through the TUMonline application portal and upload your application documents.